kenkendk/ceenhttpd/README.md

 Ceenhttpd
 =========

-A tiny and effecient CIL web server.
+A tiny and efficient CIL web server.

 Ceedhttpd is meant for use with high-load webservers where mod_mono or another CGI-like approach would normally be required.
 By hosting the entire webserver in CIL, the overhead associcated with CGI, FCGI and SCGI is removed.
 If the handling code relies on `async`/`await` as the server does, it can scale to a very high number of simultaneous connections.